 Instructions

-- To Prep-Ahead: This sauce should be made ahead of time for the best flavor.
+- Prep Ahead: This sauce should be made at least 2 hours ahead of time, or 1-2 days before for best flavor.

 Is the mustard powder or prepared?
 Thank you